Vice Provost for Undergraduate Education

 Overseas Studies - Madrid, Bing Overseas Studies

-BioALMENDRA STAFFA-HEALEY, is an Intercultural Trainer & International and Experiential Learning Educator.
+BioALMENDRA STAFFA-HEALEY, is an ICF Certified Coach, an Intercultural Trainer & International and Experiential Learning Educator.
 She teaches 'Integration into Spanish Society: Service Learning and Professional Opportunities' in the Bing Overseas Studies Program in Madrid.
 She was born in Granada, Spain to US American parents, and has lived extensively in both countries as a child and as an adult.
 Over the past twenty years she has worked in the field of international and intercultural education and business.
-Almendra’s professional focus is cross-cultural understanding through education and training.
+Almendra’s professional focus is cross-cultural understanding through coaching, education and training.
 She co-authored En clase, en el trabajo, entre la gente, a book commissioned by the European Union's Leonardo da Vinci Mobility Programme on perfecting foreign language, interpersonal and intercultural skills through internships abroad.
 Almendra is a Qualified Administrator (QA) of the Intercultural Development Inventory (IDI ®), one of the most widely used tools for assessing and developing intercultural competence at the individual, group, and organizational levels.
 She is also a Senior Facilitator of the cross cultural and transitions methodology Personal Leadership, Making a World of Difference®.
 Almendra holds a Bachelor's degree from New York University in Art History, an MBA from the Instituto de Estudios Bursátiles, an institution associated with the Universidad Complutense of Madrid and the Madrid Stock Exchange, as well as an MA in Social Anthropology from the Universidad Autónoma de Madrid.
 She has served as the SIETAR Spain President.
 SIETAR is the Society for Intercultural Education, Training and Research, and international network of professionals dedicated to the intercultural field.

 -